Who conducts GMP audits in pharmaceutical manufacturing and other therapeutic goods production?

 Each country has a unique agency and/or several government agencies who hold responsibility for ensuring pharmaceutical supply safety; including approving medications for domestic use, research purposes, importation and/or exportation.

-- standardisation of product quality (consistency, efficacy, shelf-life, manufacturing practices)
+- Standardisation of product quality (consistency, efficacy, shelf-life, manufacturing practices)

-- assurance of product safety (sterility, content consistency/active ingredients, lack of contaminants)
+- Assurance of product safety (sterility, content consistency/active ingredients, lack of contaminants)

 All of the above are part of a larger quality management and risk management approach to manufacturing.
-The aim of GMP and ISO is to ensure adherence to quality standards to reduce manufacturing safety risks to consumers and patients.

 Some aspects you’ll hear spoken of regarding GMP compliance include batch traceability, sterile processing laboratories, climate-controlled facilities, quality assurance testing at various stages of manufacturing and final product batches, cleanroom engineering, thorough record-keeping/secure data systems, and other quality testing, security and reporting procedures.